Selective inference for effect modification via the lasso: Simulation

 After the data are generated, we use the lasso (with cross validation) or random forest to estimate the nuisance functions $\mu_t(\mathbf{x})$ and $\mu_y(\mathbf{x})$.
 For the lasso we use the \texttt{R} package \texttt{glmnet} \citep{friedman2010regularization}.
-For the random forest we use the \texttt{R} package \texttt{randomForest} \citep{R-random-forest} with all the default tuning parameters except \texttt{nodesize = 20}.
-We find that using cross-fitting to estimate the nuisance functions indeed deteriorates the performance of our methods.
+For the random forest we use the \texttt{R} package \texttt{randomForest} \citep{R-random-forest} with all the default tuning parameters except \texttt{nodesize = 20} and \texttt{mtry = 25}.
+For $\hat{\mu}_t(\mathbf{x})$ and $\hat{\mu}_y(\mathbf{x})$, we use the out-of-bag (OOB) predictions from the random forests.
+This may serve as a proxy to cross-fitting.
+We have also tried to use cross-fitting to estimate the nuisance functions, but that appears to deteriorate the performance of our methods.
 Thus in all the empirical investigations below, we decide to use the full sample to estimate the nuisance functions.
 See \Cref{sec:assumptions-paper} for more discussion on cross-fitting.

 We select effect modifiers using the lasso regression \eqref{eq:lasso} with $\lambda = 1.1 \times \mathrm{E}[\|\mathbf{X}\bm{\epsilon}\|_{\infty}]$ where $\bm{\epsilon} \sim \mathrm{N}(\mathbf{0},\hat{\sigma}^2\mathbf{I}_p)$ as recommended by \citet{negahban2012unified}.
 The noise variance $\sigma^2$ is estimated by the full linear regression of $Y_i - \hat{\mu}_y(\mathbf{X}_i)$ on $[T_i - \hat{\mu}_t(\mathbf{X}_i)]\mathbf{X}_i$, $i=1,\dotsc,n$.
 Finally we use the asymptotic pivot in \eqref{eq:asymptotic-validity} to construct selective 95\%-confidence intervals for the selected submodel as implemented in the function \texttt{fixedLassoInf} in the \texttt{R} package \texttt{selectiveInference} \citep{R-selective}.
 In each simulation setting, we run the above procedure for $300$ independent realizations.
 Three error metrics are reported: the false coverage rate (FCR) defined in \eqref{eq:fcr}, the selective type I error (STIE) defined in \eqref{eq:stie}, and the false sign rate (FSR)